EnergyCube/dwc_network_installer/README.md

-This repository is now depriciated.
-Please see [CoWFC](https://github.com/kyle95wm/CoWFC)
+This repository is now depreciated.
+Please see [CoWFC](https://github.com/EnergyCube/CoWFC)